Formula and Breast Milkadmin2021-09-28T12:31:18+00:00

 Most people prepare formula once or twice a day.
 Once powdered formula is mixed, or ready-to-feed formula is opened, it should be used within 24 hours.
 It should be stored in the refrigerator or in a cooler (for day trips).
 Manufacturers do not recommend that formula ever be frozen.

-Commercial formulas can hang in a feeding pump bag for 4 hours.
-We recommend using an ice pack to keep the formula cool if it will be longer than 4 hours.
+Most commercial formulas can hang in a feeding pump bag for 4 hours, but some food-based formulas without preservatives have shorter hang times.
+Check with the manufacturer to determine the hang time of your specific formula.
+We recommend using an ice pack to keep the formula cool if it will be longer than 2-4 hours.
 If you live in a warmer climate, you may consider using ice packs to keep formula cool even for shorter durations.
 You can safely hang formula overnight using a heavy duty ice pack.
 Keep the pump and feeding pump bag in a backpack, or rubber band the ice pack directly to the feeding bag.